 Youth Charities Trust is selected by government to run a pilot project entitled ‘Prevention of Youth Suicide and Self Harm’.

 Funding totalling $170,000 is provided allowing the organisation to employ three additional employees.

 This period sees the organisation’s service delivery extended to a full-time counselling service and part-time family counselling.

 2000 – 2001

 The organisation moves into renovated offices in West Leederville with the help of PM constructions.

-Gus Irdi is appointed as Chairman, the Board expands and a CEO was appointed in Jenny Allen.
+Gus Irdi is appointed as Chair, the Board expands and a CEO was appointed in Jenny Allen.

 The government recognises the success of the pilot project and selected the organisation as an ongoing service provider.

 Woodside becomes a major corporate partner, providing the organisation with the capacity for significant expansion.

 2002 – 2003

 The Wind Over Water Foundation commenced its long-standing partnership – a cornerstone to the development of the organisation’s peer support program.

 With the support of Hawaiian and Lotterywest, Youth Focus secures its premises in Burswood.

 The services staff expands to cope with the ever-expanding client demand, and Youth Focus undertook a significant policy and procedures assessment.

 The Youth Focus charity house concept was born.

 2003 – 2004

 The Ride for Youth is born in 2003.
 The event was the brain child of a number of recreational cyclists.
 Since its inception, it has raised more than 17.5 million to support the life-changing work of Youth Focus.

 Worsley Alumina supports the organisation’s South West project: ‘Suicide Prevention in the South West’.
 The organisation is now supporting more than 300 clients and 40 families.

 The Night of Nights Ball is inaugurated in July 2004.